 If you’re at all familiar with Sonlight, you’re aware of the amazing Instructor’s Guide.
 You also know that the guide is massive.
 It might not be something you want to have on your lap on the couch during morning basket.
-Plus, if you’re using other Sonlight subjects not included in your morning basket you’ll be bringing it back and forth from your morning basket spot to you homeschool space.
+Plus, if you’re using other Sonlight subjects not included in your morning basket you’ll be bringing it back and forth from your basket spot to you homeschool space.

 A simple solution is to take the weekly schedule and discussion guides and place them in a folder.
 The folder slides easily into your morning basket, and makes it easy to take Sonlight on the go with you!
 Reading outside anyone?